jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 In car insurance claims, at least, we routinely overpaid.
 Not out of generosity, but desperation.

 Here's why: we were only minorly measured on accuracy or customer satisfaction.
-But we were exactly measured on hold time.
+But we were exactly measured on inbound caller hold time.
 Head office promised insurance brokers that customers wouldn't wait longer than 30 seconds—it makes for a great selling point.
-Brokers make commission on sales, not claims, so they just wanted their customers to be served and not take up their time about our bad service.
+Brokers make commission on sales, not claims, so they just wanted their customers to be served promptly when making a claim.
 Importantly, we always knew that brokers could send customers to other companies.

-So the hold metric became everything.
+So the inbound caller hold metric became everything.

 To enforce it, they played a bell in our headsets.
 When someone was on hold, it rang: DING, DING, DING.
 A monotone alarm that never stopped until you picked up.
 A sound fit for a torture test.